Posted March 15, 2018, 8:24 p.m.

 Björk Digital Carriageworks Sydney, Australia June 4, 2016 The term “third place” was coined by Ray Oldenburg, an American urban sociologist, most prominently known for his elaborations on the importance of informal gathering places for a functioning civil society, democracy, and civic engagement.
 In short, where we meet our social ... read more

 Posted May 30, 2016, 9:45 p.m.

 An evening with Edward Snowden Big Top, Luna Park Sydney, Australia May 28, 2016 Moral ambiguity.
 Conflicting values.
 The need to keep people safe versus concerns about privacy.
 The boundaries of law.
 The transparent citizen.
 What constitutes a “good citizen”?
 Edward Snowden.
-Did ... read more
+Did his act of civil disobedience do his ... read more

 Posted May 30, 2016, 7:39 a.m.